johnny-lu/CS373MidtermReview/README.md

 >>> a.imag
 -6.0
 ```
- - list
+ - list: Constructor needs an iterable (over anything).
- - dict: Maps objects "values" to other hashable objects "keys". iterable, not indexable. unordered, no duplicate keys. mutable. not hashable
+ - dict: Maps objects "values" to other hashable objects "keys". iterable, not indexable. unordered, no duplicate keys. mutable. not hashable.
+Constructor needs an iterable (over iterable).
- - tuple
+ - tuple: Constructor needs an iterable (over anything).
+Immutable.
+Because `tuple` is immutable, calling `copy()` on one returns the address of the same `tuple`.
  - map: applies a function to all the items in an input_list.
 ```python
 map(function_to_apply, list_of_inputs) #example call